LaunchCodeEducation/intro-to-professional-web-dev-wiki/Course-Overview-and-Structure.md

 * Basic programming using JavaScript
 * Introduction of web development concepts

+This content is meant to be a start and not the finish.
+With these skills students can proceed into more complex topics and tools.

 # Class Structure
 * Prep work
   * Certain chapters